sdrobert/pytorch-kaldi/README.md

    behaviour, run the *RESULTS* script.
 Alternatively, *RESULTS_tunedevonly* finds the best development set language model weight and reports the error rate of the test set using *that* weight.
+   Additionally, you can pipe the output of the results script to *stats.py* to perform a MANOVA analysis.

 ## References